genematx/DSND_Project_2/README.md

  ## How to run the app in Udacity Workspace

  The project is intended to be run in the Udacity Workspace.
-For this:

- 1. Open a Terminal
+Before running the project, please ensure that the latest version of plotly is installed in the workspace (it needs to be reinstalled every time the Workspace is initialized).
+This can be done by upgrading the package with the following command:

+ pip install plotly -U

+To run the code:
- 2. Enter the command `env | grep WORK` to find the current workspace variables
+ 1. In the terminal, enter the command `env | grep WORK` to find the current workspace variables
- 3. In the app\ folder, run the command `python run.py`
+ 2. In the app\ folder, run the command `python run.py`
- 4. Open a new web browser window and go to the web address:
+ 3. Open a new web browser window and go to the web address:
  `http://WORKSPACESPACEID-3001.WORKSPACEDOMAIN` replacing WORKSPACEID and WORKSPACEDOMAIN with relevant values from Step 1.